HP V2500 & V2600

 a SCA

-- Clustered V-Classes are ccNUMA computers; they are not fully conformant to the PA-RISC 2.0 specification.
+Clustered V-Classes are ccNUMA computers and do not conform fully to the PA-RISC 2.0 specification.

-- SCSI depends on installed adapter, either Ultra (LVD) or Fast wide (HVD)
+- SCSI depends on installed adapter, either Ultra or Fast wide

 - Serial and Ethernet connections of the teststation/SSP